-We are seeking to appoint a teaching assistant who can add skills and expertise to our flexible and knowledgeable team of staff.
-We are seeking a teaching assistant to provide support for children in class and through focussed interventions.
-The successful candidate will be expected to provide general classroom support when required, working alongside the classroom teacher and to deliver programmes of learning to specific individuals / small groups of pupils across KS1 and KS2.
+We are appointing a teaching assistant who can add skills and expertise to our flexible and knowledgeable team of staff.
+The role will be to mainly provide support for children in our early years class of nursery and reception children.
+The successful candidate will be expected to provide general classroom support, working alongside the classroom teacher for the development and education of children.
+There will also be times where you will need to oversee the delivery of learning activities to the class in the short-term absence of the class teacher.
+The role also includes hours leading our wrap around care with some before and after school sessions.
 Experience of working across the primary age range is desirable.
-There will also be times where you will need to oversee the delivery of learning activities in the short-term absence of the class teacher.
 Applicants should state on their application form any areas of expertise they may be able to bring to the school.
 The duties and responsibilities allocated to the post will be based on the skills, experience, knowledge and qualifications of the individual appointed.

+Breakfast club/LTS contract – 2 hrs

+TA 2 (in class) – 16 hrs

+TA 2 (after school club) - 6.75